Jeffery-Aifuwa/Startup-Landing-Prototype/README.md

 pm2 save
 ```
 - Configured nginx as a reverse proxy
-- Created an nginx block sever with the path of my project folder
+- Created a custom Nginx server block pointing to the project’s public directory
 - Tested for syntax errors
 ```
 sudo nginx -t